landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

  Description: A unique ID for each row

 2) Name: LATITUDE
- Description:
+ Description: The latitudinal center of nominal 375 m fire pixel

 3) Name: LONGITUDE
- Description:
+ Description:  The longitudinal center of nominal 375 m fire pixel

-4) Name: BRIGHTNESS
+4) Name: BRIGHT_ti4
- Description:
+ Description: VIIRS 1-4 brightness temperature(Kelvin) of the fire pixel

 5) Name: SCAN
- Description:
+ Description: Actual along scan pixel size, 375 m at nadir

 6) Name: TRACK
- Description:
+ Description: Actual along track pixel size, 375 at nadir

 7) Name: ACQ_DATE
- Description: The date that the observation was recorded (Month/Day/Year, Time (AM/PM))
+ Description: The date that the observation was recorded ( Month/Day/Year, Time (AM/PM) )

 8) Name: ACQ_TIME
- Description: The time the observation was recorded in HHMM format
+ Description: The time the observation was recorded in (HHMM)

+9) Name: Satellite
+  Satellite that recorded the fire pixel, N = Suomi National Polar-orbiting Partnership (Suomi-NPP)

 9) Name: CONFIDENCE
- Description: The cofidence that the observation was a fire (0-100%)
+ Description: The confidence that the observation was a fire. l = low confidence, n = nominal, h = high confidence

 10) Name: VERSION
  Description:

-11) Name: BRIGHT_T31
+11) Name: BRIGHT_ti5
- Description:
+ Description: I-5 Channel brightness temperature (Kelvin) of the fire pixel

 12) Name: FRP
- Description: Fire radiative power (MW)
+ Description: Fire radiative power (MW)!!

+ 24) Name: DAYNIGHT
+  Description: D= Daytime fire, N= Nighttime fire

-13) Name: treecover
+24) Name: DESA
  Description:

-14) Name: loss
- Description:

-15) Name: lc_seasia
- Description:

-16) Name: lc_ind
- Description:

-17) Name: ifl
- Description:

-18) Name: peat
- Description: Whether or not the observation was detected on peatland (0 or 1)

-19) Name: legal
- Description:

-20) Name: forma
- Description:

-21) Name: primary_fo
- Description:

-22) Name: ISO
- Description:

-23) Name: ISLAND
- Description: The name of the island where the observation was detected

-24) Name: TYPE
- Description:

-25) Name: PROVINCE
+25) Name: KECAMATAN
  Description: Name of the province where the observation was detected

-26) Name: SUBDISTRIC
+26) Name: KABUPATEN
  Description: Name of the sub-district where the observation was detected

-27) Name: DISTRICT
+27) Name: PROPINSI
  Description:  Name of the district where the observation was detected

-28) Name: sumatra
+28) Name: LUAS
  Description: Wheather or not the point was on Sumatra or not (0 or 1)

-29) Name: moratorium
+29) Name: MI_PRINX
- Description:

-30) Name: primary_forest
- Description:

-31) Name: NAME
- Description:

-32) Name: ID
- Description:

-33) Name: ID_KEC
- Description:

-34) Name: ID_KAB
- Description:

-35) Name: VILLName
- Description:

-36) Name: pulpwood
- Description:

-37) Name: palm_oil
- Description:

-38) Name: logging
- Description:

-39) Name: loggint
- Description:

-40) Name: HIGH_CONF
- Description:

-41) Name: cert_scheme
- Description:

-42) Name: CERT_SCHEM
- Description:

-43) Name: treecover_pct
- Description:

-44) Name: lc_global
- Description:

-45) Name: SATELLITE
- Description:

-46) Name: wdpa
  Description: